SauceBucket/BeatmapSharing/README.md

 If you want to take a packaged up beatmap set and download all the maps, then use the downloading script.

-*Tool Outdated and bricked by server DDOS protection*
+!!!*Tool Outdated and bricked by server DDOS protection*!!!